nf-core/rnadnavar/README.md

 ## Credits

-nf-core/rnadnavar was originally written by Raquel Manzano-Garcia, Praveen Raj, Maxime U Garcia.
+nf-core/rnadnavar was originally written by Raquel Manzano-Garcia.

 We thank the following people for their extensive assistance in the development of this pipeline:
+TBC

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->